iamayushdas/Ds-algo/README.md

 # Ds-algo
-# Remember to add a star
+## Remember to star mark this repository